louisdorard/full-stack-ml/README.md

 The repo also contains:

 * `setup/`: files used to prepare the ML development environment
-* `scripts/`: Python and Bash scripts generated from notebooks by `jupytext`
+* `scripts/`: Python and Bash scripts automatically generated from notebooks by `jupytext`

 ### Set-up

-This document provides set-up instructions to prepare for the exercises and projects you'll do on your laptop during the "lab" sessions:

   - [Create accounts](#create-accounts)
   - [Install development environment](#install-development-environment)